We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass mobile apps

 I didn’t find any noticeable differences between iPad/iPhone and Android apps.
 As for desktops, the only difference between PC and mobile versions is that password importing/exporting is allowed only through browser extensions, web apps, and desktop apps.
-Interfaces also differ; however, both are equally intuitive.
+Interfaces also differ, but both are equally intuitive.
 Mobile apps, perhaps to declutter an already small screen space, also seem to have less busy interfaces than desktop apps.

 Proton Pass mobile app interface